timgabets/electron-atm/README.md

 ## Issues

-Please feel free to submit issues and enhancement requests.
+Please feel free to submit issues and enhancement requests, or just drop me an [email](mailto:tim@gabets.ru) if you want to give some feedback or participate in the project.

 ## Contribute